 - Failed to invest in disruptive technology and innovate its business model until it was too late

-(maker of BlackBerry)
+Research in Motion (maker of BlackBerry)

 - Missed the growing importance of an APP ecosystem that personalizes cell phones and improves their functionality